Namma Ooru Poovatha: Soundtrack

 The music was composed by Deva, with lyrics by Kalidasan.

 Release and reception

 Namma Ooru Poovatha was released on 19 November 1990.
-C. R. K. of Kalki wrote it is a typical love story set in a village backdrop; even if viewers understand the direction the story leading to during the beginning of the film, the efforts made by the director to carry it without losing momentum were perfect.
-Gautami won the Tamil Nadu State Film Award Special Prize for Best Actress.
+C. R. K. of Kalki described it is a typical love story set against a village backdrop.
+While viewers may anticipate the direction early on, the reviewer praised the director's efforts to maintain the film's momentum.
+Gautami won the Tamil Nadu State Film Award Special Prize for Best Actress for her performance in the film.